Skip to main content

 Estrogen has a profoundly protective and regulatory role throughout the body.
 In women, its fluctuating levels orchestrate the menstrual cycle.
 Its benefits are much broader.
 Estrogen is critical for cardiovascular health, helping to maintain the elasticity of blood vessels and manage cholesterol levels.

-It is also a master regulator of bone metabolism; its decline during and menopause is a primary reason for the increased risk of osteoporosis.
+It is also a master regulator of bone metabolism; its decline during perimenopause and menopause is a primary reason for the increased risk of osteoporosis.
 Furthermore, estrogen has significant neuroprotective properties, supporting cognitive functions like memory and verbal fluency.

 It also influences serotonin and dopamine activity, which is why shifts in estrogen can lead to profound changes in mood and sleep quality.
 The hot flashes and night sweats that characterize menopause are a direct result of estrogen withdrawal affecting the hypothalamus, the brain’s thermostat.